mliszcz/msc-thesis/thesis/chapters/52-appendix-widget-development.md

 attribute.
 A single `span` element will be enough to achieve this.
 This has been already appended to the `template` element.
-An `id` has been assigned to that element, but still there may be multiple instances of this widget in a single document, thanks to the encapsulation provided by the *Shadow DOM*.
+An `id` has been assigned to that element, but still there may be multiple instances of this widget in a single document, due to the encapsulation provided by the *Shadow DOM*.

 **The widget class.**
 A widget is a class, or a prototype that extends `HTMLElement` and is